patrickbucher/gopl/syntax.md

 The member names have to be unique in the latter case, it would not be possible to nest another struct anonymously with the member names X and Y.

+## Panic and Recover

+If an error cannot be handled gracefully, a panic can be caused using the `panic` builtin function, leaving the current control flow.
+The program will be exited, unless a the program recovers from the panic using the builtin `recover` function.

+Causing a panic:

+    func divide(a, b float64) float64 {
+        if b == 0 {
+            panic("cannot divide by zero")
+        }
+        return a / b
+    }

+Deferred functions will be executed after its calling function panicked.
+A panickinig function can only be recovered from by invoking `recover` in a deferred function call:

+    func main() {
+        defer func() {
+            p := recover()
+            fmt.Println(p)
+        }()
+        fmt.Println(divide(10, 0))
+    }

+Just like errors, panics are values that can be compared, stored, and wrapped to be promoted by an additional `panic` call.